 Skilled nursing staff who have specialized in working with patients with cancer help support oncologists in their daily office practice.

 When patients complete their cancer treatment and resume their previous activities of life, it is not unusual for them to experience residual emotional and physical effects.
-Clinic Cancer Care sees the need to support patients after their active treatment is completed and to provide this help it has developed a Survivorship Program.
+The Clinic Cancer Center sees the need to support patients after their active treatment is completed and to provide this help it has developed a Survivorship Program.
 Patients are invited to participate in this program at the time of their one-year follow up with their oncologist.
 Prior to this visit they are contacted by a registered nurse, the Survivorship Program coordinator, who individually discusses with them their physical and emotional concerns.
 Based on each patient’s individual needs, support services such as social worker, dietitian, physical therapist, or business office representative will be available at the time of their oncologist visit to assist the patient with any special needs or questions.